Harshyadav02/Java-DSA/README.md

 ## Strings
 String is an vauable concept , here **String Creation, Length(), String Concatention ,CharAt(), subString() , and StringBulider** such type of topic are covered.

+## Bit Manuplation
+In this topic we will talk about **BIT** , and will perform some operations like **Binary AND , Binary OR , Binary XOR, LEFTSHIFT , RIGHTSHIFT** .
+Some basic question are also solved for more understanding.

+## OOPS
+Here somes an important topic **OOPS** .
+Here we learn important topics like **CLASS, OBJECTS, CONSTRUCTOR, MODIFIRES, INTERFACE, ENCAPSULATION, INHERTANCE, TYPES OF INHERTANCE, ABSTRACTION, INNER CLASS, EXCEPTION HANDLING, ACCESS MODIFIERS** and many more.
 ## Prerequisite

 To run the Programs you intall Java Development kit(JDK) , you can download JDK as per your system type ( [Windows](https://download.oracle.com/java/20/latest/jdk-20_windows-x64_bin.exe (sha256)) , [Linux](https://download.oracle.com/java/20/latest/jdk-20_linux-x64_bin.deb (sha256)) , [Mac](https://download.oracle.com/java/20/latest/jdk-20_macos-aarch64_bin.dmg (sha256))).